FadedFate/TrackerSiamRPN/README.md

 ## Update

  - [ ] Accuracy seems unreasonable low compared with baseline, I will check it again later.
- - [ ] Provide the pretrained model for convenient.
+ - [ ] Provide the pretrained model for convenience.